carrollea/TargetedMetabolomics/README.md

 - Data frame of target ion masses
 - Retention time start (in seconds)
 - Retention time end (in seconds)
-- Data frame describing how the files are related to the sets in the experiment

 #### Example
-` Rscript MultipleChrom.R  MSDataExample  TargetIonExample.csv  0  1000  InputFilesExample.csv `
+` Rscript MultipleChrom.R  MSDataExample  TargetIonExample.csv  0  1000  `

 ## Outputs
 The program will produce folders for each target ion.
 The folders will be labeled from column 1 of the data frame of target masses and will include the target mass (ie pregnenolone_317.2475).
 In the folder, there will be files and folders named after the file names of the MS .mzML files.
 There will also be a file called "peaks.csv" file that identifies all the peaks in each MS file.